Emaway/Data-Analytics-Projects/11-JavaScript Homework/README.md

-# JavaScript Homework for UC Berkeley Bootcamp
+## JavaScript and DOM Manipulation Homework for UC Berkeley Bootcamp

+Objective:- to develop dynamical web page using JavaScript, HTML, and CSS, and D3.js.
-## Summary
+### Summary

-### StarterCode folder contains all files/data included in this homework.
+This webpage enables the users to filter specific values through automatic table throuh specific date search.